edberoi/python-airmusicapi/README.md

 I also noticed that the device starts to act strange if it is controlled by more than one application at the time.
 For example, I was using the Airmusic Control App on my phone and at the same time I was trying commands in the browser.
-Same holds when I was running the 'tests.py' sample script and used that App simulateously.
+Same holds when I was running the 'tests.py' sample script and used that App simultaneously.

 The **init** and **exit** commands do not create resp. close a session with the device.
 Therefore the device cannot distinct between commands coming from the Python API or the phone App.